neo4j-field/gsummit2023/README.md

 MATCH (op:OperationPoint) WHERE op.id='SECst' RETURN op;
 ```
+You can start exploring the graph in Neo4j Browser by clicking on the returned node and then clicking on the graph symbol to extend the node and see attached nodes.
+Go for a couple of sections and see, where it goes to.

 Profile and explain some of the queries to see their execution plans:
 ```cypher